 Until it was tilted so bad, we had to put pretend food under the space where the wheel used to be just so the thing wouldn’t fall over.

-I love how it is open so it makes it easier to clean up at the end of the day.
+I love how it is open, so it makes it easier to clean up.

 Just throw it in instead of making sure it gets in the drawer and that the drawer can even close.